saibotsivad/saibotsivad.github.io/article/svelte-cms-outline.md

 a design approach that seems to be working pretty well and is easy to modify and maintain, so I'm going to describe it here!

-## Intro: Bootstrap
+## Intro

-First of all, I'll introduce Svelte using a thing that I've been calling a "form element".
+First of all, I'll introduce Svelte using a thing that I've been calling a "form field".
 It's really just a reusable single form element, like a text input, a checkbox, that sort of thing, created as a Svelte component.

+### Intro: Bootstrap

 We are using [Bootstrap](http://getbootstrap.com/), so an example text input field might be these HTML elements: